chupstee/data.sugar/README.md

 This repository is a collection of Jupyter notebooks made out of interest in Data Science.
 These research projects support [@data.sugar Instagram blog](https://www.instagram.com/data.sugar/), which is a scientific-popular blog.

-While the Instagram blog summarizes the findings and conclusions, the full researches are available here.
+While the Instagram blog summarizes the main findings and conclusions, the full researches are available here.

 You can use the code posted here to verify the validity of the facts we discovered and published on the Insta blog.